 - Welcome recently hired applicants by sending them a polite congratulatory message, which includes an explanation of the following steps and offers them the contact details of their line manager if they have any further questions.

 - Send the candidate their job contract, responsibilities, and standard operating procedures.

 - Amass, update, and manage the employee database comprising all the essential worker files and archives

-- Support the newly hired workers with the complete onboarding process, and offer essential support and mentoring in the first couple of weeks
+- Support the newly hired workers with the complete onboarding process and offer essential support and mentoring in the first couple of weeks.

-- Produce and update documents comprising all your business procedures and policies, which can include benefits, but also the company’s vision and core values and rules, to ensure that each staff member is familiar with such rules, fully comprehending these, and agrees to them
+- Produce and update documents comprising all your business procedures and policies, which can include benefits, but also the company’s vision and core values and rules, to ensure that each staff member is familiar with such regulations, fully comprehending these, and agrees to them

-Set up the payroll system, determine, track, report, and manage each employee’s salary
+Set up the payroll system, determine, track, report, and manage each employee’s salary.

-- Set up additional tracking systems within your business, for example, worker attendance to record whether they are at work and how much time off they have left.
+- Set up additional tracking systems within your business, for example, worker attendance, to record whether they are at work and how much time off they have left.

 - Draft reports on different workers’ activities (such as performance evaluations, training, objections, etc.)

-- Arrange training materials and manage training sessions for new remote workers
+- Arrange training materials and manage training sessions for new remote workers.

 Why hire a human resource virtual assistant?